 Our whole curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability, additional needs, to flourish to become the very best version of themselves they can possibly be.
 We teach the National Curriculum, supported by a clear skills and knowledge progression.
-This ensures that skills and knowledge are built on year by year and sequenced appropriately to maximise learning for all children.
 To ensure a broad range of skills and understanding, Computing is taught across three main strands: digital literacy, computer science and information technology.
-As part of information technology, children learn to use and express themselves and develop their ideas through ICT for example writing and presenting as well as exploring art and design using multimedia.
+As part of information technology, children learn to use and express themselves and develop their ideas through ICT, for example; writing and presenting as well as exploring art and design using multimedia.
 Within digital literacy, children develop practical skills in the safe use of ICT and the ability to apply these skills to solving relevant, worthwhile problems for example understanding safe use of internet, networks and email.
-In computer science we teach children to understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation.
-Also to analyse problems to computational terms, and have repeated practical experience of writing computer programs in order to solve such problems.
 We also teach a progression of Computing vocabulary to support children in their understanding.
 At St Augustine’s, we give children access to a wide range of good quality resources and provide cross curricular opportunities for children to apply their Computing knowledge and skills.
-Online safety is taught within each Computing lesson as a short starter activity as well as being taught as a unit each year.
-Online safety procedures are communicated with all staff and parents.

 At St Augustines we make sure our pupils are aware of some of the risks they could online and what to do to stay safe.
-We do so through computing and PSHCE lessons, assemblies and workshops.
-We encourage parents/carers to talk to their children about how to behave safety when online, to ensure pupils remain safe when browsing at home.
-The children and parents are required to sign E-safety agreement forms and our Acceptable Use Policy.
-Staff are also required to sign our Acceptable Use Policy
+We do so through Computing lessons, assemblies and workshops.
+We encourage parents/carers to talk to their children about how to behave safely when online, to ensure pupils remain safe when browsing at home.

 We know that it is our responsibility to work alongside our parents to educate, support and update them on key e-safety matters.
 There are also regular updates and helpful hints shared on our website.

 Our aim as a school is to develop confident users of ICT, who are able to self-regulate and identify potential risks.
-We identify and promote e-safety within our classrooms with ‘SMART’ posters-
+We identify and promote e-safety within our classrooms using ‘SMART’ posters-